PierreSenellart/provsql/doc/source/dev/studio.rst

    * - ``/api/custom_semirings``
      - GET
      - User-defined semiring wrappers discovered in the schema.
-       Drives the "Custom Semirings" optgroup in the eval strip.
+       Drives the “Custom Semirings” optgroup in the eval strip.
    * - ``/api/evaluate``
      - POST
      - Compiled-semiring evaluation against a pinned token.
 The